boegel/easybuild-wiki/Home.md

 ### Conferences

  * [[Supercomputing'2012 / PyHPC|Notes on EasyBuild promotion at Supercomputing'2012]]: EasyBuild was actively promoted at Supercomputing'2012 in Salt Lake City during Birds-of-a-Feather sessions, the PyHPC workshop and the exhibit
+ * FOSDEM'13: EasyBuild lightning talks in FOSS for Scientists and Python devrooms, by Jens Timmerman and Kenneth Hoste (resp.)

 ### Conference calls